-On ships and mobile drilling units, there shall be approved insulated immersion suits on board which shall be available at the muster station in the event of an emergency.
-An insulated immersion suit has a certification in accordance with IMO/Solas' LSA Code; and is tested and approved to a number of requirements such as thermal protection, mobility, floating position, freeboard, size, resistance flames etc. The LSA code is the minimum requirement, which of course is met by Hansen Protection immersion suits.
+On ships and mobile drilling units, there shall be approved insulated immersion suits on board; -available at the muster station in the event of an emergency.
+An insulated immersion suit has a certification in accordance with IMO/Solas' LSA Code; and is tested and approved to a number of requirements such as thermal protection, mobility, floating position, freeboard, size, resistance flames etc. The LSA Code is the minimum requirement, which of course is met by Hansen Protection immersion suits.
 Our goal and practice is to override the minimum requirements of the standard.
-This is among others through use of materials that can withstand more and provide better protection, as well as functional details that simplify use, and thereby the safety in an emergency.
+This is, among others, through use of materials that can withstand more and provide better protection, as well as functional details that simplify use, and thereby the safety in an emergency.

 Some examples: The standard size will fit 95% of the population; thus there is no need for many suits in special sizes.
 This can complicate and delay evacuation in an emergency where every second is critical.
 However, in our collection, we offer emergency immersion suits for the 5% share of the adult population having difficulty using a standard suit.

 On many of our immersion suits for use in emergency, we use a sole on the socks as a good car tire, which means you do not slip on a wet, tearing deck surface.
 Should there be a fire on board and the deck becomes overheated, these soles protect your feet.
 Another example is that Hansen Protection uses a buddy line and hook that floats and is easy to handle.
 This may seem a small and insignificant detail, but can be crucial in a critical situation.

 Our more advanced suits have an integral inflatable hood for better face sealing and buoyancy, - as well as sprayhood that not only protects against sea spray but also seabirds going after your eyeballs ...